-CTP-656 is the deuterated, or deuterium-modified form of Kalydeco (ivacaftor), an FDA-approved treatment for cystic fibrosis (CF).
-Concert Pharmaceuticals is developing CTP-656 as a new version of Kalydeco using its DCE platform that modifies approved or widely studied drugs to create improved products with higher metabolic stability, lower toxic byproducts, and increased half-life.
+CTP-656, now known as VX-561, is the deuterated, or deuterium-modified form of Kalydeco (ivacaftor), an FDA-approved treatment for cystic fibrosis (CF).
+Concert Pharmaceuticals was developing CTP-656 as a new version of Kalydeco using its DCE platform that modifies approved or widely studied drugs to create improved products with higher metabolic stability, lower toxic byproducts, and increased half-life.
+Vertex Pharmaceuticals has since taken over its development.

 CTP-656 is targeted for CF patients with gating mutations (e.g., G551D) of the gene that encodes for the CFTR (cystic fibrosis transmembrane conductance regulator) protein.
 This means patients have full-length CFTR proteins, but the channel doesn’t open sufficiently to allow the passage of chloride through the cells.